hindu-comm/weblogs/manasataramgini/2015/08/2015-08-01_the-realm-of-indra.md

 the magical vocalization of the Sāman chants, the ritual fires, all the mantra-s attend to Indra therein \[in his assembly\].

-tathaiva+apsaraso rājan gandharvāś ca manoramāḥ |
+tathaiva+apsaraso rājan gandharvāś ca manoramāḥ \|
-nṛtya-vāditra-gītaiś ca hāsyaiś ca vividhair api |
+nṛtya-vāditra-gītaiś ca hāsyaiś ca vividhair api \|
-ramayanti sma nṛpate devarājaṃ śatakratum || \[3-footed anuṣṭubh\]
+ramayanti sma nṛpate devarājaṃ śatakratum \|\| \[3-footed anuṣṭubh\]

 Then O King, the enchanting Apsaras-es and Gandharva-s, by means of various dances, instrumental and vocal music, and comedies gladden the king of the gods, the performer of a hundred acts.

-stutibhir maṅgalaiś caiva stuvantaḥ karmabhis tathā |
+stutibhir maṅgalaiś caiva stuvantaḥ karmabhis tathā \|
-vikramaiś ca mahātmānaṃ vala-vṛtra-niṣūdanam ||
+vikramaiś ca mahātmānaṃ vala-vṛtra-niṣūdanam \|\|
-brahma-rājarṣayaḥ sarve sarve devarṣayas tathā |
+brahma-rājarṣayaḥ sarve sarve devarṣayas tathā \|
-vimānair vividhair divyair bhrājamānair ivāgnibhiḥ ||
+vimānair vividhair divyair bhrājamānair ivāgnibhiḥ \|\|
-sragviṇo bhūṣitāś cānye yānti cāyānti cāpare |
+sragviṇo bhūṣitāś cānye yānti cāyānti cāpare \|
-bṛhaspatiś ca śukraś ca tasyām āyayatuḥ saha ||
+bṛhaspatiś ca śukraś ca tasyām āyayatuḥ saha \|\|

 In addition to the above, all the brāhmaṇa sages, the sage-kings and divine sages, adorned with garlands, come and go in their diverse, flying machines which blaze forth like celestial fires, praising the great one, the destroyer of Vala and Vṛtra, with auspicious praises, by rituals and acts of valor.
-Bṛhaspati and Śukra had gone there together\!
+Bṛhaspati and Śukra had gone there together!

-ete cānye ca bahavo yatātmāno yatavratāḥ |
+ete cānye ca bahavo yatātmāno yatavratāḥ \|
-vimānaiś candra-saṃkāśaiḥ somavat priyadarśanāḥ |
+vimānaiś candra-saṃkāśaiḥ somavat priyadarśanāḥ \|
-brahmaṇo vacanād rājan bhṛguḥ saptarṣayas tathā ||
+brahmaṇo vacanād rājan bhṛguḥ saptarṣayas tathā \|\|
-eṣā sabhā mayā rājan dṛṣṭā puṣkaramālinī |
+eṣā sabhā mayā rājan dṛṣṭā puṣkaramālinī \|

 O king, many other self-restrained souls, firmly observant of ritual vows, Bhṛgu and the seven sages \[go forth\] upon recitation of mantra-s